 Pansies and snapdragons love warm days and cool nights.
-Plant them after the last hard freeze when the soil has thawed and dried out, and you’ll have blooming color well into the fall.
+You can plant them after the last hard freeze when the soil has thawed and dried out, and you’ll have blooming color.

 How do you know if the soil is ready for planting?
 Scoop up a handful and squeeze it.
 Then drop it onto the ground.
 If the clump breaks apart, the soil is dry enough to work.
 If the soil stays in the shape of a muddy ball, wait a while before you dig.
 If it’s too cold to the touch, it’s probably too cold for the flowers.

-How to Plant Hardy Annual Flowers:
+How to Plant Hardy Annuals:

-- Use a trowel to dig individual holes, or a shovel to dig a bed for a lot of plants.
+- Dig.
+Use a trowel to dig individual holes, or a shovel to dig a bed for a lot of plants.

-- Look back at the tags on your plants to see how far apart to space them.
+- Check.
+Look back at the tags on your plants to see how far apart to space them.

-- Add 2-3” of mulch around the plant.
+- Mulch.
+Add 2 to 3 inches of mulch around the plant.